rg3122/Music-genre-classification/README.md

 3. A csv files containing 30 seconds audio features
 4. A csv files containing 3 seconds audio features

-Here we used different models and we got high accuracy in one of these models.
+Here we used different models and we got high accuracy in KNN with n=10 out of these models.